fmonsalvebravo-dev/docquote/README.md

 ## Multilingual support

-DocQuote supports multilingual sales quote content.
+DocQuote supports multilingual content across all document types.
 Agents may send company names, customer names, item descriptions, and notes in any UTF-8 language.
 The API renders text exactly as provided in the JSON payload.

 ## Using DocQuote with Claude Code

-You can generate quotes, purchase orders, and invoices by describing what you need in plain language.
+You can generate quotes, proforma invoices, invoices, receipts, credit notes, and purchase orders by describing what you need in plain language.
 Claude Code will use the DocQuote API at https://api.docquote.dev to produce the PDF.

 **Try the demo (no account needed):**